beakerbrowser/beakerbrowser.com/_posts/2017-06-09-self-mutating-websites.md

 ## How do self-mutating websites work?

-Self-mutating websites are [dat websites](/docs/using-beaker/the-peer-to-peer-web.html) which use the [`DatArchive` Web API](/docs/apis/dat.html) to modify their own files.
-These modifications can include anything from storing user-data to modifying the application's own code.
+Self-mutating websites are [Dat websites](/docs/using-beaker/the-peer-to-peer-web.html) that use the [`DatArchive` Web API](/docs/apis/dat.html) to modify their own files.
+These modifications can include anything from storing user data to modifying the application's own code.

-Self-mutation is a very convenient way to do personal storage and publishing, eg with a Wiki or Todo list.
-The application would write any user-data to its own site-archive, storing the data for the long term, and making it possible to share that data over the network.

 ## How can I build a self-mutating site?